Learning

 More information about our core principles for teaching and learning can be found here

-Teaching and learning Priorities 2023 - 24
+Teaching and Learning Priorities 2025-6

 We also recognise the different nature of subject disciplines and therefore subject leaders shape their own, more refined, principles to direct teaching within individual subject areas.
-One of our main priorities for 2022-23 has been to provide opportunities for deep student thinking in the classroom, in particular through structured pupil talk activities and whole class responses such as mini whiteboards.

 Homework

-The purpose of homework is for students to think deeply about the subject - read, learn, memorise, revise or practice the knowledge and skills that they are taught in school.
+The purpose of homework is for students to think deeply about the subject - read, learn, memorise, revise or practise the knowledge and skills that they are taught in school.
 Suitable homework activities include reading articles to consolidate class learning, creating revision cards or notes, practising a taught skill or employing strategies to commit learning to memory.
 Google Classroom is used as an effective tool for delivering homeworks and student planners further support organisation of this.

 Open-ended research homework, such as ‘find out about’ or ‘find five facts’ should be avoided in most cases, particularly at KS3.
 Instead we identify core knowledge and provide this through the curriculum and resourcing, with students taught to learn and retain it at home.
 Open-ended research, whilst providing a surface sense of independence, frequently results in low quality work and little genuine understanding or retention, and is inefficient in promoting learning.
 Tasks such as posters or model-making will only be set as compulsory homework if they directly represent the skill or knowledge being learnt.
 This is because they tend to result in students spending lots of time thinking about the act of creating the homework, such as their presentation, colours or pictures, and are often inefficient as a tool to promote deep thought about and retention of the core material.